TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 5/Proverbs 5.9.md

 ---

-Lest thou give thine honor unto others, And thy years unto the cruel;
+lest you give your honor to others, and your years to the cruel one;